-Due Date: Daily (at the beginning of each class; 1 through 8)
+Due Date: Each class from classes 1 through 8.

-Weight: 20%
+Weight: 20% (2.5% per quiz)

-Students will be expected to read the assigned chapters in the text and other assigned readings and be prepared to write a graded quiz based on these reading assignments.
+Students will be expected to read the assigned chapters in the text and other assigned readings and be prepared to write a graded test based on these reading assignments.
+Other than approvals that have been established through the Request for Excused Absence form, no make-up quizzes will be permitted.